 - The udon noodles I buy come in a package of 3 bundles.
 2 bundles weigh 6.7 ounces.

-- Feel free to substitute the udon noodles for rice noodles or soba noodles.
+- Udon noodles substitute: Use rice noodles or soba noodles.
 This may change the total cook time of the recipe.

-- I use my food processor to easily shred the carrots and cabbage at home.
+- I use my to easily shred the carrots and cabbage at home.

 - To make this recipe quicker and easier, use 2 (1o ounce) bags of coleslaw mix in place of the carrots and cabbage.